 By this we mean that we shouldn’t be offended if a sibling or other family member seems to be unaffected or reacts in an exaggerated manner.
-The pain is channeled in very different ways and not all are equally adept at managing it.
+Pain is channeled in very different ways and not all are equally adept at managing it.

 The suffering will lessen with each passing day.
 Although you may not believe it, you will be able to move forward again.

 The loss of our parents can be due to many different reasons.
-A long illness, an accident, an unexpected heart attack…
+It may be a long illness, an accident, an unexpected heart attack…

-- What often hurts the most when losing a loved one is not being able to say goodbye, not being able to tell them how much they’re loved.
+However, what often hurts the most when losing a loved one is not being able to say goodbye.

-- Sometimes, people may lose a loved one after an argument or misunderstanding that makes it very difficult to accept the loss.
+Sometimes, people may lose a loved one after an argument or misunderstanding that makes it more difficult to accept the loss.

 Also read: Teach Children Happiness, not Perfectionism